BW1ll/PythonCrashCourse/python_work/Chapter_9/PythonCSchap9.md

         # super() is a special function that allows you to call a method from the parent class
 ```

-The super() method is wat allows the child class to inherit all of the attributes and methods
+The super() method is what allows the child class to inherit all of the attributes and methods
 of the parent class

 ### Defining Attributes and Methods for the Child Class